GBAF Logo

 Add as preferred source on Google

-Overview of DHL Express's Aviation Fuel Strategy and Market Conditions
+Assessment of Aviation Fuel Security and Market Conditions

-DUESSELDORF, June 2 (Reuters) - DHL Express Europe considers its aviation fuel supplies secure for the summer months despite the uncertainty created by the Iran war, helped by easing market pressures and diversified sourcing, its CEO, Mike Parra, told Reuters.
+DUESSELDORF, June 2 (Reuters) - DHL Express Europe considers its aviation fuel supplies secure for the summer despite uncertainty created by the Iran war, helped by easing market pressures and diversified sourcing, Chief Executive Mike Parra told Reuters.

-Jet fuel markets have loosened in recent weeks as demand has softened and imports into Europe have increased from the United States, Nigeria and South Korea.
+Jet fuel markets have loosened in recent weeks as demand has softened and imports into Europe have increased from the United States, Nigeria and South Korea, prompting Parra to conclude that no disruptions are expected at any of the company's major hubs and gateways.

-"All in all, there have not been any shortages yet," said the head of the premium delivery service's European branch.
+"All in all, there have not been any (fuel) shortages yet," the head of the premium delivery service's European branch said in an interview.

 Contingency Planning and Network Flexibility

-Parra added that the firm's global network and contingency planning would allow it to handle potential localised shortages.
+Parra added that the company's global network and contingency planning would allow it to handle potential localised shortages.

-Aircraft can be fuelled at alternative locations and flight routes adjusted if necessary, while the company can also shift cargo to road transport or reroute via different hubs.
+Aircraft can be fuelled at alternative locations and flight routes adjusted if necessary, while the company can also shift cargo to road transportation or reroute via different hubs.

-"If things started to get really ugly and beyond normal, we have a very dynamic aviation network and network planning," he said, adding that the situation was being monitored per usual.
+"If things started to get really ugly and beyond normal, we have a very dynamic aviation network and network planning," Parra said.

 ($1 = 0.8590 euros)